PSivaMallikarjun/Quantum-Compiler/README.md

+# Quantum-Compiler
-# Binary-to-Qubit Compiler AI Agent
+(Binary-to-Qubit Compiler AI Agent)

 ## Overview
 This project is an AI-driven quantum compiler that converts binary code into qubit representations using a mathematical approach.
 It features a **Gradio UI** for user interaction, allowing binary inputs to be transformed into quantum-inspired qubit states.
 This approach bypasses the need for Qiskit's Aer simulator by implementing raw matrix operations with NumPy.